Our Trustees - Ngā Kaitarahiti

 • General Manager Assessment

-The day to day running of our organisation is delegated to our General Manager who, along with staff, is responsible for delivering on our strategy.
+The day to day running of our organisation is delegated to our Chief Executive Officer who, along with staff, is responsible for delivering on our strategy.

 Heamana Tuarua - Deputy Chair